lambdaclass/starknet_stack/README.md

 - [Sequencer](/sequencer): The sequencing side of the flow written in Rust, which includes user transaction settlement and execution through [Cairo Native](https://github.com/lambdaclass/cairo_native).
 - [Watcher-Prover](/watcher_prover): A service that can be deployed independently which is in charge of requesting blocks with transactions to the sequencer nodes, in order to get transactions and generate traces with [Cairo VM](https://github.com/lambdaclass/cairo-vm/) which are later proved by our [Lambdaworks Starknet Prover](https://github.com/lambdaclass/starknet_stack_prover_lambdaworks).
 The proofs are later stored for users to query them accordingly.

-You can read more about them by navigating to the respective subdirectories.
+Read more about these by navigating to the respective subdirectories.

+Additionally, you can also explore the blockchain with [Starknet Stack Explorer](https://github.com/lambdaclass/starknet_stack_explorer).

 ## Quick start